-This draft budget sets out the Mayor's provisional funding allocations to the constituent bodies.
+This Draft Budget sets out the Mayor's provisional funding allocations to the constituent bodies.
 These allocations are not specifically aimed at persons who share a protected characteristic.
-However, it is recognised that changes to funding allocations compared to the previous year could, without mitigating action and depending on the spending decisions made by the bodies themselves, potentially have an adverse impact on persons who share a protected characteristic - including through impacts on discrimination and other conduct prohibited under the Equality Act 2010; equality of opportunity; good relations between persons who share a relevant protected characteristic and those who do not; and the socio-economic status of groups and individuals.
+However, it is recognised that changes to funding allocations compared to the previous year could potentially have an adverse impact on persons who share a protected characteristic by causing discrimination or other negative effects outlined within the Equality Act 2010, such as preventing equality of opportunity; good relations between persons who share a relevant protected characteristic and those who do not; and the socio-economic status of groups and individuals.
+The concerted mitigating action and spending decisions made by the bodies themselves is required to eliminate discrimination and other negative effects.
+As public sector bodies, the GLA's constituent bodies largely consider the equalities impact and mitigating actions of their decision making through an Equality Impact Assessment framework.

-The Mayor's proposed funding allocations for 2023-24, compared with the previous year, are set out in section 1 of Part 2.
+The Mayor's proposed funding allocations for 2024-25, compared with the previous year, are set out in section 1 of Part 2.
 In summary, the Mayor's proposed funding allocations: